GEOG 469, Energy Industry Applications of GIS - Spring 2019 Syllabus

 This course will rely on a variety of methods to assess and evaluate student learning:

-- Automated online quizzes to keep track of student performance in individual lessons and to help instructors ensure that students complete the required assignments on schedule.
+- Automated online quizzes (5% of total grade) to keep track of student performance in individual lessons and to help instructors ensure that students complete the required assignments on schedule.
 Quizzes will include multiple-choice, matching, and short-answer questions.
 They represent "low-stakes" evaluations of student progress, meant to encourage keeping up with the course material.

-- Required participation in online discussion forums to provide opportunities for instructors to gauge students’ progress.
+- Required participation in online discussion forums (20% of total grade) to provide opportunities for instructors to gauge students’ progress.
 Subsequent small group discussions will reveal students abilities to effectively articulate key concepts.

-- Learning activities that require students to research resources and solutions to problems related to the energy industry.
+- Learning activities (15% of total grade) that require students to research resources and solutions to problems related to the energy industry.

-- A final project, based on a case study, will be used to evaluate students’ cumulative knowledge of the course material and as an assessment of students’ overall mastery of the course material.
+- A final project (40% of total grade) based on a case study, will be used to evaluate students’ cumulative knowledge of the course material and as an assessment of students’ overall mastery of the course material.
 You are required to accurately cite all of your work using a citation style of your choice.
 Please see our Citation Style Guide for details.

 |A||93 - 100 %|